juho05/crossonic/README.md

   - no gapless playback
   - sub-optimal image caching

-The app works on iOS but there are currently no release builds available as I don't have an Apple Developer account.
+iOS builds are not available because I do not have a paid Apple Developer account.
+However, the app does work on iPhones and iPads if you [build](#build) and sign it yourself.

 ## Features